-- Badger Meter, Inc.

-- Compx International Inc.

-- Flexsteel Industries Inc.

-- Hurco Companies Inc.

-- LMI Aerospace, Inc.

-- Miller Industries Inc.

-- Twin Disc, Incorporated

-- Winnebago Industries, Inc.
+AAON Inc. Badger Meter, Inc. Compx International Inc. Clarion Technologies Inc. Douglas Dynamics, Inc. Flexsteel Industries Inc. Gorman Rupp Co.
+Hurco Companies Inc. Johnson Outdoors Inc. LMI Aerospace, Inc. Methode Electronics, Inc. Miller Industries Inc. Supreme Industries, Inc. Twin Disc, Incorporated Weyco Group Inc. Winnebago Industries, Inc.

 Our Compensation Committee used the results of this report and analysis in setting the base salaries of our executive officers for fiscal 2013.
-In setting the base salaries of our executive officers for fiscal 2013, the Compensation Committee set them at or slightly below the median level of the base salaries derived from the Verisight report noted above for each applicable executive officer's function or role.
+In setting the base salaries of our executive officers for fiscal 2014 and then again in fiscal 2015, the Compensation Committee set them at or slightly below the median level of the base salaries derived from the May 2012 Verisight report after applying an inflation factor of 2.5% to the base salary range in that report for each subsequent fiscal year for executives with similar positions and then further adjusting such amount up or down each fiscal year based upon a discretionary analysis of each officer's individual performance and achievement over the prior fiscal year.
+See "Components of Executive Compensation" below for additional information.